 Even if his most famous works are in Germany, it wasn’t until I arrived to the USA that I could visit one of his buildings, the Gropius House.

 We visited Lincoln -Massachusetts- during our trip to Boston, where Gropius landed in 1937.
 Actually, the architect and his family were not interested in moving to the USA, but they received a great opportunity that they could not refuse.

 Birth of the Bauhaus School and its early closure

 We have to go back some years after the I World War to understand what happened.
 Walter Gropius had just founded the famous German school of design Bauhaus, which later revolutionized the world of plastic arts.
 They defended the industrialized design and the mass production.
 Decoration elements were not included unless they were totally necessary: “Form follows function”, was their motto.
 This was meant to reduce costs in the design process as well as in the construction, something really needed in the post-war years.

 Nevertheless, this austere and revolutionary style was completely opposed to the Nazi regime.
 Adolf Hitler closed the Bauhaus in 1933.
 Then, many followers of the school had to leave Germany, and it was when Walter Gropius moved to London.
-He established his firm there, but it was 1937 and Europe was already preparing for the II World War.
+He established his firm there, but it was 1937 and Europe was already preparing for World War II.